albn-itu/maximum-flow-by-augmenting-paths-in-almost-quadratic-time/README.md

 nix develop flake.nix
 ```

 You can now run the Python scripts as usual or use the `uv` commands as above.
-I personally suggest using `uv` as it is more feature-rich.

 ## Testing
 To test run: